 - REV Multiple Average: 0.3x – 0.5x, including inventory

 Most often an eCommerce business is valued using either REV, EBITDA, or SDE multiples.
 By gaining a clearer understanding of what your eCommerce business is worth, you can begin taking steps to increase the value of your eCommerce business.
 This is helpful whether you are buying a new eCommerce business or wanting to maximize the value of your eCommerce business before selling.
 Here are just a few ideas to help increase your eCommerce businesses’ value.
-If you are searching for a more extensive valuation, schedule your free consultation with Peak Business Valuation.
+For more information take a look at Valuation Multiples for an eCommerce Business.
+Additionally, if you are searching for a more extensive valuation, schedule your free consultation with Peak Business Valuation.

 Key Success Factors

 There are several success factors that can help distinguish an eCommerce business and increase the value of an eCommerce business.
 Below we discuss just a few of the key success factors of an eCommerce business.

 First, traffic and sales are at the heart of every eCommerce business.
 Without any sales, a business is essentially worthless.
 As such, traffic plays a key role in valuing an eCommerce business.
 While high traffic is important, even more important is the conversion of traffic into sales.
 A valuation expert measures the quality of the traffic through customer lifetime value and churn rate.

 A valuation expert will also consider customer concentration.
 Is your customer base diverse or does one source drive most of the traffic?
 The more diversified the traffic is, the more attractive it is to a potential buyer.